Twelve Benefits of Music Learning

 Music has no borders, and whatever the differences in language, religion or ethnicity, music from other cultures can be appreciated and enjoyed – allowing young people to be more empathetic towards the people of these cultures.

 Two important lessons of music study are how all the details are put together painstakingly and what constitutes good, as opposed to mediocre, work.
 These lessons, when applied to a student’s own work, demand a new level of excellence and require students to stretch their inner resources.

 ❼ In music, a mistake is a mistake.

 An instrument is in tune or not, the notes are well played or not, the entrance is made or not.
 It is only by much hard work that a successful performance is possible.
 Through music study, students learn the value of sustained effort to achieve excellence and the concrete rewards of hard work.

-⑧ Music study enhances teamwork skills and discipline.
+❽ Music study enhances teamwork skills and self-discipline.

-In order for an orchestra to sound good, all players must work together harmoniously towards a single goal, the performance, and must commit to learning music, attending rehearsals, and practising.
+In order for any ensemble – orchestra, choir, chamber group, jazz ensemble, rock band – to sound good, all players must work together harmoniously towards a single goal, the performance, and must commit to learning music, attending rehearsals and practising.

 Everyone needs to be in touch at some point with his/her ‘core’, with what he/she is and feels.
 Self-esteem is a by-product of this self-expression.

 It focuses on ‘doing’, as opposed to observing, and teaches students how to perform, literally, anywhere in the world.
-Employers are looking for multi-dimensional workers with the sort of flexible and supple intellects that music education helps to create, as described above.
+Employers are looking for multi-dimensional workers with the sort of flexible and supple intellects that music education helps to create.
 In the music classroom, students can also learn to better communicate and cooperate with one another.